ramiro050/universe-map/_texts/t2-recovering-potential.md

 ## Recovering Potential

-For the next part of this notebook, we will assume that there is no covariance in the CMB.
+For the next part of this post, we will assume that there is no covariance in the CMB.
 The covariance will be included at later point.

-### Recovering Fourier Coefficients

 Using the fact that